 • The residential accommodation provided in a converted office tower would always be a compromise when compared with the flexibility a new tower design provides.

-The new residential building is now proposed at circa 100m to its parapet comprising some 31 storeys.
+The new residential building is now planned at circa 100m to its parapet comprising some 31 storeys.

 Will any affordable housing be provided as part of the mix?

 We have included a residential building as part of the plans, which will provide 213 units.
 We have committed to the maximum affordable housing provision, as calculated by Lambeth Council's valuers, supplemented by a substantial cash payment for provision of additional homes in the borough.

 Will the range of jobs remain the same in the new development and how many employees will this bring to the South Bank?

 We anticipate circa 3,000 colleagues on site after the development is complete, including the original 1,500, plus the 900 across the rest of London, together with an increased number of freelancers and service providers who support ITV.
 The total number includes sales and technology jobs relocating from our Camden offices.